Author: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

 The implementation of GSCM has a large impact on how goods move across supply chains, which implies a green logistics approach to reconciling environmental concerns with transportation, warehousing, and distribution activities.
 It ties environmental and economic efficiency into logistics by reducing the impact of the sector on the environment.
 Logistics service providers are challenged to be eco-conscious, comply with existing environmental regulations, and anticipate potential technological changes and regulations while providing their services at a competitive price.
 This represents a complex paradox to navigate.

-Logistics service providers have to focus on supply networks in which forms of transport meet carriers, shippers, and cargo owners’ expectations regarding cost and efficiency, with additional expectations that this is done in a sustainable manner.
-To this extent, shippers expect coordination from service providers in which operational efficiency preconized by green logistics is supported by obtaining a greater convergence between physical and information processes.
+Logistics service providers must focus on supply networks that meet the expectations of carriers, shippers, and cargo owners regarding cost and efficiency, while also meeting the additional expectation of operating in a sustainable manner.
+To this extent, shippers expect coordination from service providers in which operational efficiency, as preconized by green logistics, is supported by achieving a greater convergence between physical and information processes.
 The most common realms of application of green logistics involve:

 3. Drivers of GSCM and Corporate Strategy